hmrc/mdtp-dog-team-apprentice/tasks/database-familiarisation.md

 Possible approach
 ---------------
 You should complete this project using an Express app from a previous exercise.
-Use MongoDB as your database and Mongoose as your database driver module.
+Use [MongoDB](mongodb.org) as your database and [Mongoose](http://mongoosejs.com/) as your database driver module.
+You can use any templating language, but [EJS](http://www.embeddedjs.com/) is probably simplest for beginners.

 You will need to create at least one **model** before completing the goals.
 This is a file which defines the data structure of each database entry.

-Once you have a model, work on the list view.
+Once you have a model and templating language set up, work on the list view.

 Then, work on the detail view, passing in a **query parameter** via the URL, which Mongoose can use to find and return a single, specific database entry.